Graphical Model Inference with Erosely Measured Data: Introduction

 To learn graphical models from erosely measured data, one might want to leverage the current literature on graphical models with missing data \citep{stadler2012missing,kolar2012estimating,wang2014gaussian,park2021estimating}.
 However, most of these works assume the variables are missing independently with the same missing probability.
 While \cite{park2021estimating} allows for arbitrary missing probabilities and dependency in their problem formulation, their theoretical guarantees still hinge on the minimum observational probability.
 Using the minimum pairwise sample size over the whole graph to characterize the performance of the graph learning result can be too coarse and provides little insights to erosely measured data sets.
 Interestingly, one recent work \citep{zheng2022learning} provides a localized theoretical guarantee for neighborhood selection consistency, requiring only sample size conditions imposed upon the corresponding neighbors instead of all node pairs.
 Such theoretical results suggest that the estimation accuracy should vary over the graph when measurements are erose, and a coarse characterization based on the minimum sample size would only provide insights for the worst part of the graph estimate.

-Inspired by this intuition, here arises one natural question: can we provide an inference method that quantifies the different uncertainty levels over the graph?
-Prior works on graphical model inference mostly consider simultaneous measurements of all variables which leads to the same sample size over the graph \citep{jankova2015confidence,ren2015asymptotic,gu2015local,yu2020simultaneous,liu2013gaussian,jankova2017honest}; or they consider the missing data setting where all variables are missing independently with the same missing probability \citep{belloni2017confidence}, still leading to approximately the same sample sizes.
-To the best of our knowledge, there is no applicable graph inference method for the general observational patterns and erose measurements that we are considering.
+Inspired by this intuition, here arises one natural question: \emph{can we develop a statistical inference method that quantifies the different uncertainty levels over the graph arising from the erose measurements?} Over the last decade, significant efforts have been devoted to the statistical inference in high-dimensional settings, including techniques such as the debiased Lasso \citep{van2014asymptotically,zhang2014confidence,javanmard2014confidence}, post-selection inference approaches \citep{lee2016exact,tibshirani2016exact}, knockoff methods \citep{barber2015controlling,candes2018panning}, and various other FDR control methods \citep{javanmard2019false,liu2013gaussian}.
+These techniques have been applied in regression or classification problems, as well as in graphical models.
+However, these prior works mainly consider simultaneous measurements across all variables \citep{jankova2015confidence,ren2015asymptotic,gu2015local,yu2020simultaneous,liu2013gaussian,jankova2017honest}, which, in the context of graphical models, would result in the same sample size across the entire graph; or they consider the missing data setting where all variables are missing independently with the same missing probability \citep{belloni2017confidence}, still leading to approximately the same sample sizes.
+To the best of our knowledge, there is no applicable statistical inference method for the general observational patterns and erose measurements that we are considering.
 If practitioners want to apply these existing inference methods with erosely measured data, they have to come up with one single sample size quantity $n$ to determine the uncertainty levels for each edge.
-To ensure the validity of the test, one ad hoc way might be to plug in the minimum pairwise sample size, which can be extremely conservative and has no power (see Figure \ref{fig:toy_simulation_estimation_inference}(b)).
+To ensure the validity of the test, one ad hoc way might be to plug in the minimum pairwise sample size, which can be extremely conservative and has no power (see Figure \ref{fig:scRNA_seq_samplesizes}(d)).